therealjameswilson/Learned-Schematron/docs/frus-annotation-style.md

-# FRUS Annotation Style (Model Volumes frus1989-92v31 and frus1981-88v04)
+# FRUS Annotation Style (Model Volumes frus1989-92v31, frus1981-88v04, and frus1981-88v13)

+# Summary of reference guides

-Summary of annotation conventions observed in the two reference volumes reviewed so far.
+Summary of annotation conventions observed in the reference volumes reviewed so far.
 Use this as the textual companion to the in-app quick reference.

+* **Volume XIII (1981–1988)**: See `docs/frus-annotation-style-frus1981-88v13.md`
+  for a workflow-oriented checklist tailored to the Caribbean Basin volume, including repository trends and attachment handling notes.

 ## Document headings